Mellanox/network-operator/deployment/network-operator/README.md

 #### Example 2

-Network Operator deployment with the default version of OFED and NV Peer mem driver, RDMA device plugin with two RDMA resources, the first mapped to `enp1` and `enp2`, the second mapped to `ib0`.
+Network Operator deployment with the default version of OFED, RDMA device plugin with two RDMA resources, the first mapped to `enp1` and `enp2`, the second mapped to `ib0`.

 __values.yaml:__